-Note: LoadRunner only provides performance information for data that is included within a transaction.
-Therefore, your UFT test must include transactions to be used by LoadRunner.
+Note: LoadRunner Professional only provides performance information for data that is included within a transaction.
+Therefore, your UFT test must include transactions to be used by LoadRunner Professional.

-For more information about using transactions in Unified Functional Testing, see the UFT documentation.
+For more information about using transactions in Unified Functional Testing, see the UFT One Help Center.

 You can use the Services object and its associated methods to insert statements that are specifically relevant to performance testing.
 These include Abort, GetEnvironmentAttribute, LogMessage, SetTransactionStatus, ThinkTime, UserDataPoint, StartTransaction and EndTransaction.
-For more information on these methods, see the UFT documentation.
+For more information on these methods, see the UFT One Help Center.

-Consider the following design guidelines when designing tests for use with LoadRunner:
+Consider the following design guidelines when designing tests for use with LoadRunner Professional:

-The UFT tests you use with LoadRunner should be simple tests, designed to pinpoint specific operations.
+The UFT tests you use with LoadRunner Professional should be simple tests, designed to pinpoint specific operations.